[Exclusive] Goo Hye Sun Promotes "Absolute Boyfriend" in Singapore

 Host: Did Jiro discover anything surprising about Goo Hye Sun while working with her?
 Such as her huge appetite?
 Did it frighten you?

 Jiro: For a girl, I admire her appetite because to eat is a blessing.
 Furthermore, the best part about visiting a foreign land is to try its cuisine and Goo Hye Sun has no qualms about trying all the different dishes.
 Taiwan has a lot of delicious local snacks so its great to have a good appetite.

 Host: Goo Hye Sun, is there any Taiwanese local cuisine or snack that has left an impression?

 Goo Hye Sun: Smelly tofu is one of the unforgettable one and dumplings.

 Host: Goo Hye Sun described Jiro and Kun Da (another co-actor) as smelly tofu.
 How does it feel to be described as smelly tofu?

 Jiro: I feel honored as it’s her favorite food, it must mean we are good.
-I was actually rather curious about the reason but didn’t have the chance to ask her as she was always busy travelling.
+I was actually rather curious about the reason but didn’t have the chance to ask her as she was always busy traveling.

-Goo Hye Sun: It’s a difficult question to answer, but just as Jiro mentioned, because its my favorite food, I used my favorite food to describe them.
+Goo Hye Sun: It’s a difficult question to answer, but just as Jiro mentioned, because it’s my favorite food, I used my favorite food to describe them.